LUCYAGB/Rock-Paper-Scissors-Lizard-Spock/README.md

    ![Pick Options](documentation/contest-area.PNG)

 * The Play Again Button
-   * This button, when clicked, takes the player back to the main pick where they have the option of picking another hand or retrying the game.
+   * This button, when clicked, redirects the player back to the home page where the player will be allowed to play again. the option of picking another hand or retrying the game.

-### Preview of the Game Page on my PC
+#### Preview of the Game Page on my PC

 ![Pick Options](documentation/Preview-hands.PNG)

 ![Pick Options](documentation/preview-contest.PNG)

+#### Features Left to Implement

 ### Technologies Used